 There's a reason why "oily hair" and "bad hair day" feel so closely related.
 Excessive oil production often results in lank locks and hairline acne, both of which can have negative effects on self-esteem.
 Fortunately, it's possible to control and curb oily hair, as long as you understand the causes.

-Sometimes, a greasy scalp is the result of a temporary hormonal change that comes with puberty, thyroid complications, pregnancy, or even menopause (although the opposite is more often true, with dry scalp becoming a common complaint).
+Sometimes, a greasy scalp is the result of a temporary hormonal change that comes with puberty or other conditions.
 In these cases, the hormones coursing through your body are telling your scalp to produce more oil than is necessary.
 If the problem comes on very suddenly, a chat with your doctor might be in order to check for underlying hormone concerns that can be treated medically.
 Other times, the excess oil production is just an inherent function of your body.

 Once you've pinpointed the underlying cause of your oily hair, you can figure out a game plan for reducing the greasiness and restoring your hair's healthy structure and luster.
 Read on for six oil-fighting hair tips, plus advice and guidance from a dermatologist and a trichologist.